moor84/cvssrust/README.md

 https://www.first.org/cvss/v2/guide

 ## Known issues:
-Rounding issue where v2 scores in soma cases are 0.1 off, see https://github.com/moor84/cvssrust/issues/10.
+Rounding issue where v2 scores in some cases are off by 0.1, see https://github.com/moor84/cvssrust/issues/10.
 Does not affect v3 as there's a different rounding function.